Amazon's Black Friday 2018 deals start now!

 Thinking about buying an Amazon Echo, Fire tablet, Fire TV, Kindle or pretty much any other device Amazon makes?
-Sit tight, because the Black Friday deals, they're coming -- soon.
+You were smart to wait until now, because the company's Black Friday deals just got started -- and more are coming soon.

-Indeed, Amazon is kicking off its device deals starting tomorrow, Nov.
-16, adding more items in the days leading up to Black Friday.
+See below for the stuff that's on sale as of today, followed by the gear that's coming next week.
 Some of these prices rival Prime Day, and some are even better.

 Deals available now